mixu/gluejs/readme.md

 .render(function(err, text){ ...}): renders the result

+.watch(function(err, text){ ...})

+Renders the result and adds file watchers on the dependent files.

+When the file changes, the callback will be called again, with the newly rendered version.

+Note that this API is a bit clunky:

+- there is no way to unwatch a file other than terminate the program
+- on each watched file change, a console.log() message is shown
+- the API uses fs.watchFile(), so you do not get notification of newly added files in directories; watches are registered on the files that were used on the first render

+But it works fine for automatically rebuilding e.g. in dev.

 .defaults({
   reqpath: '/path/to/first/module/to/require/glue', // all relative paths are relative to this
   basepath: '', // strip this string from each path (e.g. /foo/bar/baz.js with '/foo' becomes 'bar/baz.js')